reverbrobotics/rero_docs/index.md

 - Text-to-speech (TTS)
 - Audio streaming and diagnostics

-The **Rero ROS / ROS2** packages wrap this functionality in ROS nodes and services so you can integrate speech into robotic systems with minimal boilerplate.
+The **Rero ROS 2** package wraps this functionality in ROS nodes and services so you can integrate speech into robotic systems with minimal boilerplate.

 ---